caveman99/mixcaster/README.md

 <!--suppress HtmlDeprecatedAttribute, CheckImageSize -->
 <img src="src/main/resources/jakshin/mixcaster/http/logo.png" align="right" alt="" height="128">

-Mixcaster is a "proxy" server which allows subscribing to Mixcloud users' music as RSS podcasts, and downloading Mixcloud music files, so you can listen to them offline.
+Mixcaster is a "proxy" server which allows subscribing to Mixcloud and HearThis.at users' music as RSS podcasts, and downloading music files, so you can listen to them offline.

-You can subscribe to any of the feeds/collections of music that the Mixcloud user has made available: their stream, shows, favorites, listening history, or playlists.
+You can subscribe to any of the feeds/collections of music that users have made available: their stream, shows, favorites, listening history, or playlists (Mixcloud), or their tracks and likes (HearThis.at).
 You can then listen to them in the podcast client of your choice.

 ### Why does this exist?

-Some of my favorite music is on Mixcloud, and I like to listen to it in situations where I have little or no network connectivity.
+Some of my favorite music is on Mixcloud and HearThis.at, and I like to listen to it in situations where I have little or no network connectivity.
 When users have joined Mixcloud Select, the Mixcloud mobile app lets you [download their music](https://help.mixcloud.com/hc/en-us/articles/360004054359-How-do-I-listen-offline-) and listen offline, which is great — subscribing is a fantastic way to support those artists, and gain the convenience of offline use.
 But not all Mixcloud users have joined Select, including many of the ones whose music I like most.
-This app lets me listen to those users' music offline too.
+This app lets me listen to those users' music offline too, as well as music from HearThis.at.

 ### What does it do?

-Mixcaster has two modes of operation: You can run it as a local server, and it will listen for HTTP requests, serving podcast RSS feeds and related music files in response (downloading from Mixcloud as needed); and then you can subscribe to its RSS feeds' URLs in a podcast client.
-Or, you can run it at a command line, to download some of a Mixcloud user's music to local files, for use however you like.
+Mixcaster has two modes of operation: You can run it as a local server, and it will listen for HTTP requests, serving podcast RSS feeds and related music files in response (downloading from Mixcloud or HearThis.at as needed); and then you can subscribe to its RSS feeds' URLs in a podcast client.
+Or, you can run it at a command line, to download music to local files, for use however you like.

 Downloads from Mixcloud take quite a while — the first ~5 MB is typically sent very quickly, but the rest of the download is then severely rate-limited — so multiple downloads are performed in parallel.
+HearThis.at downloads are typically faster.

 ### Installation and use as a service